rossmah/CLI-Project/README.md

 ## Step 3: Establishing Content for HTML File

-Now that we have our file sturcture figured out, we can go through and add the content that will be in each of our files.
+Now that we have our file structure figured out, we can go through and add the content that will be in each of our files.
 Each line of these files will be manually entered into the file via the **"echo"** command, followed by the content, and ending with a **" >> $1/< fileName >"** tag to ensure it is piped in the correct file.
 Feel free to use the example below as a template for your HTML file, or completely come up with your own.

 <br>